🎉New feature launched

 4. Process the event according to your business logic.

-5. Respond with a 200 OK status code to acknowledge receipt of the webhook.
+5. Respond with a 200 OK status code to acknowledge receipt.

 Was this page helpful?